 Some ideas to ponder on and a few of my little routines:

 Journal morning and/or evening.

+I use my journaling for the non dear diary type method to make sure my brain is always wired how I like it, for positivity, kindness, gratitude, etc. How I want to live my life.
+In 5 minutes per day.
 I’ve tried lots of different ways and I go through phases of journaling in the morning but I’m much more of an evening journaler, going over my day and finishing on a high.
 I do however ask myself every morning what i’m looking forward to and what i’m grateful for so it’s the same thing…just inside my head and not on paper!

 Get out for a walk first thing or at lunchtime